matheusfrozzi/Essentials/README.md

 # Essentials

-A framework of useful entities for iOS and macOS apps.
+A framework of useful entities for iOS and macOS targets.

-The workspace consists of two framework projects one for each platform.
+#SPM ready

-Any logic entities shared between the two frameworks reside in the Essentials directory, and are subsequently referenced in the two projects.
+Just add repo the link to your `Package.swift` file dependencies.